Deciding on the best property investment strategies for you can be daunting, especially if you’re a first-time property investor.

 However, it is one of the property investment strategies that demands the most skill.

 A lot of planning has to go into ensuring that you accurately predict the potential of the renovation.
 You also risk spending more money than you budgeted if you don’t tightly monitor your costs.

-This property investment strategy is generally best suited to an experienced investor who is looking to expand his/her portfolio quickly.
+This property investment strategy is generally best suited to an experienced investor who is looking to expand their portfolio quickly.

 Subdividing involves purchasing one piece of land and legally splitting it to create two individual parts of the land.

 Subdivision can provide you with various options.
 You can then either choose to:

 - Sell off each subdivided part of the land